pulumi/examples/azure-py-virtual-data-center/README.md

     $ pulumi up
     ```

 1. After a while, your VDC will be ready.
-The VNet address spaces will be printed as output
-   variables once `pulumi up` completes.
+If some outputs don't initially show then it may be necessary to do a `pulumi refresh` and then `pulumi up` again.

     ```bash
     Updating (prod):